davidvoler/social-language-learning-platform/TASKS.md

 Use simple inline help. with help css class
 When a help link is needed consider using some help directive based on: http://plnkr.co/edit/2jK2GFcKSiKgMQMynD1R?p=preview

+## Menu

+### Home

+ small overview of the site
+What else should be in the home page?
+Options are one or more of the following:

+1. List of lessons
+2. Example lessons/exercise
+3. My Lessons - list of lessons that I have started
+4. Recommended lessons
+5. Practice Pane

+### Lesson Page

+Even if we have lessons in the home page - here we will have a list of lessons with better search and more lessons informtion

+### Practice

+Practice exercise
+Practice vocabulary
+Practice settings ?
+Or in settings page statistics basic statistics

+###Statistics

+do we need a separate page for statistics?
+We can place relevant statistics in each page.

 # stage 2 - DEMO